-This program introduces Latin in the slowest progression of any of the programs I have reviewed, making it a good choice for young students.
+This program introduces Latin in a slow progression that makes it suitable for even the early elementary grades.
 While you can use it for older students, you will need to work quickly through lower-level material so that you can get into the higher-level books that cover material more typical for high school.

-Level One is entirely focused upon pronunciation, including some of the peculiar diphthongs we find in Latin but not English.
-Very large print, instructions on letter formation, and workbook activities match the type activities we find in typical English language workbooks for first and second grades.
+Level One is entirely focused on pronunciation, including some of the peculiar diphthongs we find in Latin but not English.
+Very large print, instructions on letter formation, and workbook activities match the type of activities we find in typical English language workbooks for first and second grades.
 Sounds are all taught in the context of English vocabulary.